 |• Stays secret on your device||• Shared with all your peers on the network|

-The next stone in the pillar is a chronological journal of every action that the user has performed in their copy of the app—changing their public key, creating, updating, or deleting public or private data, linking data together, and more.
-Only the user has the authority to write to it; it lives on their device and each entry must be signed by their private key.
-This journal is called a source chain because every piece of data in an app has its source here.
+The next stone in the pillar is a chronological journal of every action that the participant has performed in her copy of the app — creating, updating, or deleting public or private data, linking data together, and more.
+Only she has the authority to write to it; it lives on her device and each entry must be signed by her private key.
+This journal is called a source chain because every piece of data in an app has its origin in someone’s journal.

 The user’s actions are stored in the source chain as records, which consist of an action (we’ll get to that later) and usually some sort of binary data (an entry).
-Each entry has a type that distinguishes its purpose, similar to an object-oriented class or database table schema.
-As with a traditional database, you can define entry types for whatever you need to record—things (such as user profiles, messages, or pictures) or actions (such as chess moves, transactions, or votes).
+Each entry has a type that distinguishes its purpose, similar to an object-oriented class or database table schema definition.

-This journal starts with three special system records:
+This journal starts with four special system records:

-- The hash of the DNA.
-Because the DNA’s executable code constitutes the ‘rules of the game’ for everyone in the app, this record shows that your Holochain runtime has seen and agrees to abide by those rules.
+- The DNA hash.
+Because the DNA’s executable code constitutes the ‘rules of the game’ for a network of participants, this record claims that your Holochain runtime has seen and is abiding by those rules.

-- The agent’s ‘joining proof’.
-When an agent tries to join this DNA’s peer-to-peer network, it shares this entry with the existing peers, who check it and determine whether the agent should be allowed to join.
+- The agent’s membrane proof.
+When a cell tries to join a network, it shares this entry with the existing peers, who check it and determine whether the cell should be allowed to join them.
 Examples: an invite code, an employee ID signed by the HR department, or a proof of paid subscription fees.

 - The agent ID.
-This contains your public key as a record of your digital identity.
-The signatures on all subsequent entries must match this public key in order to be valid.
+This contains your public key as your digital identity.
+The signatures on all subsequent records must match this public key in order to be valid.

 After this come the records that record the user’s actions.
 These include: